ANCSLEEP BLOG

 How Opiate Medications Disrupt Sleep

 There are four stages to sleep.
-Perhaps the most well-known of these is REM sleep (rapid eye movement), the fourth stage.
-This stage of sleep is the stage where:
+REM sleep (rapid eye movement), the fourth stage, is where:

 • Memories are consolidated